-My research title is: Mobilising languaging: Methodologies for decentering dominant language ideologies in applied performance praxis
+My research title is: Methodologies for mobilising languaging: Facilitating dynamic linguistic resources in applied performance praxis

 This research is methodologically driven, as I am maker first and foremost, interested in the complex linguistic issues that are presented to facilitators of applied performance praxis when creating work with actors with vast linguistic resources.
 The driving question that has led this research is: How do facilitators who do not share actors’ linguistic resources allow them to be drawn on and organised within the performance-making and rehearsal processes?
 Reasons for the pertinence of this research in the global north is that English is often uncritically drawn on as a lingua franca, despite both an interest in the work being created and led by the actors, and the diversity of actors’ linguistic resources.
 I draw from a number of examples from applied and non-applied performance praxis in South Africa to inform these issues.